brycewray/eleventy_solo/src/posts/2021/04/using-eleventys-official-image-plugin.md

 The setting for `urlPath` tells your site's pages to think of these images as being located in the site's `/images/` folder; and the `outputDir` setting tells Eleventy Image to copy them to the right location to make that work (given the standard Eleventy output directory of `./site`).

-**Note**: This code is based on the "Do it yourself: \<picture>\" example in the Eleventy Image documentation's ["Use this in your templates" section](https://www.11ty.dev/docs/plugins/image/#use-this-in-your-templates).
-Precisely **because** we're specifying the creation and serving of both WebP and JPEG files, I chose the example that creates a [`picture` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture), so it can instruct the browser to select the file format it can best use.
-The "Use this in your templates" section has other examples you may prefer, especially if you don't care about serving more than just one format.
+**Note**: This code is based on the "We generate the HTML" example in the Eleventy Image documentation's ["Use this in your templates" section](https://www.11ty.dev/docs/plugins/image/#use-this-in-your-templates).
+The "Use this in your templates" section has other examples you may prefer.
 {.yellowBox}

 Now, let's get this show on the road.